SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 The correlator queue size is based on the number of events, not raw bytes.

 Check the alarm text to get an indication of which queue is blocking.
 This also contains information about the slowest receiver and the most backed-up context.
+To diagnose the cause, see the information given in [The CEP queue is full](#cep_queue_full).
+A problem is likely to trigger the "correlator queue is full" alarm followed by the "CEP queue is full" alarm.

 #### <a name="cep_queue_full"></a>The CEP queue is full